 2) Isolation, culture of cells and removal of supernatant for MILLIPLEX functional profiling.
-Natural Killer T (NKT) cell subsets were sorted from freshly isolated PBMC of healthy donors (Figure 2) using a BD FACSAria as published previously [3].
+Natural Killer T (NKT) cell subsets were sorted from freshly isolated PBMC of healthy donors (Figure 2) using a BD FACSAria as published previously [10].
 Healthy subjects were recruited by the Division of Experimental Medicine at the University of California, San Francisco (San Francisco, CA, USA).
 All subjects were at least 21 years of age at the time of sample collection.
 All samples were obtained according to protocols approved by the Research Subjects Review Board at UCSF.
 Written informed consent was obtained from all subjects.

-2.1) Cell Culture: FACSAria sorted CD56+ and CD56- NKT cells (NKT cells were defined as CD3+, V24+, and CD1d-PBS 57 loaded tetramer+) were cultured in RPMI supplemented with 10% FCS and exposed to PMA (20ng/ml) plus ionomycin (1µg/ml) for 24-48 hours.
-At the end of the culture period, supernatants were collected and stored at -20oC until use.
+2.1) Cell Culture: Culture FACSAria sorted CD56+ and CD56- NKT cells (NKT cells were defined as CD3+, V24+, and CD1d-PBS 57 loaded tetramer+) RPMI supplemented with 10% FCS and exposed to PMA (20ng/ml) plus ionomycin (1µg/ml) for 24-48 hours.
+At the end of the culture period, collect supernatants and store at -20oC until use.

 3) Preparation of reagents: